Tennessee, TN

 Eligible participants will receive free medical services such as doctors’ services, dental care, eyeglasses, home care, hospital care, and many other health-related services.

-Tennessee is one of the 2 non-expansion states that covers parents with incomes at or near poverty.
-Wisconsin offers coverage to parents and adults with incomes up to the poverty threshold.
+Tennessee is one of the three non-expansion states that covers parents with incomes at or near poverty.
+The others are Georgia and Wisconsin.
+Both offers coverage to parents and adults with incomes up to the poverty threshold.

 What is the income limit for TennCare in Tennessee?

-In Tennessee, only parents with incomes up to 82% of the poverty threshold, about $1,573 a month for a family of three, may qualify for TennCare.
+In Tennessee, only parents with incomes up to 82% of the poverty threshold, about $20,390 per year for a family of three, may qualify for TennCare.

 How do I get Medicaid in Tennessee?